-Becoming a public company via a reverse merger, APO or self registration can offer a company many benefits, including access to capital and a higher profile.
+Becoming a public company via a reverse merger, APO or self-registration, especially utilizing Reg A Plus, can offer a company many benefits, including access to capital and a higher profile.
 However, great care must be undertaken in structuring and implementing these transactions in order to properly obtain the benefits.
 In particular, in many cases over the years, regulators have taken a negative view of companies that went public through a reverse merger, including requiring them to meet additional thresholds for exchange listing.
 In the end, each private company that contemplates going public through these structures must carefully weigh the benefits and drawbacks and carefully plan in order to mitigate associated risks.
+Furthermore, in all cases, the bottom line is not just becoming a public company but using the public company as vehicle to raise money to expand or to use the company's shares as currency to incentivize employees and/or to purchase other companies.
+This requires an (i) active trading market for your shares and a (ii) market price that reflects the success of the company which is best accomplished by making the public company a successful business.